Roy-Soumik/Currency-Convertor/README.md

 ## Installation

-To use CurrencyMate, you need to clone this repository and install the necessary dependencies.
+To use Quick Convert, you need to clone this repository and install the necessary dependencies.